kalyaniuniversity/covidindia/README.md

 **Description**

-This package has the power to bring all data of India as tabular form up to the latest data that is available from [the COVID-19 Indian Dataset maintained by University of Kalyani](https://github.com/kalyaniuniversity/COVID-19-Datasets).
-It will bring the whole raw, date wise timeseries data.
-It can also visualize the data of your choice of range of dates.You can also see the total confirmed, death and recovered by filtered the data set giving the date or range of dates.
-It can show the total confirmed cases with count of male and female with state, district and even city filter.
-It can also produce output by date or range of date.
+This CovidIndia Module has the power to bring all the data related to Covid-19 outbreak in India in a tabular form.
+This module will bring the whole set of raw data in a date-wise and processed format from [the COVID-19 Indian Dataset maintained by University of Kalyani](https://github.com/kalyaniuniversity/COVID-19-Datasets), which will be easier to deal with.

+Once installed, we can get an up-to-date information about the Covid-19 affected people, till the day the data is available at the source.
+We can visualize the data of our choice for any given range of dates.
+It is capable of giving information about the total number of confirmed, recovered and deceased patients, between any two dates, of any city, district or related to any particular gender (male/female).
+We can also visualize the whole up-to-date data without using any aforesaid filters using our module.

 # How it works?